compsecio/ctfbook/src/tools/kali.md

 The most famous distribution of Linux used by hackers worldwide.
 The main website is [here](https://www.kali.org/).

-Note that Kali is based on Debian Linux so you can find tips on setup, package management, etc. by searching for Kali, Debian, or even Ubuntu.
+Note that Kali is based on Debian Linux, so you can find tips on setup, package management, etc. by searching for Kali, Debian, or even Ubuntu.

 From the Kali website: